joshuajk7/ML-Rock-Paper-Scissors-Image-Model/README.md

-# AI-Image-Model | Detectable Rock Paper Scissors Against an AI
+# ML-Rock-Paper-Scissors-Image-Model | Detectable Rock Paper Scissors Against an AI

 ## Getting Started
 Add keras_model.h5 and labels.txt files to the jupyter project.
 Take an image using the webcam, file will be saved as photo.jpg.